Sunfield Waldorf School’s Sixth Annual Jogathon – FAQs

 How and when will my child or I collect donations or pledges?

 Donations/pledges may be collected locally, from family, friends, and neighbors – but those who live outside of Washington can also easily participate and donate online – literally anyone, anywhere, can support this event.
-March 22nd, your family will receive a packet of Sun Run forms including a pledge/donation form; a pledge tracking form; a sample letter that can be used to solicit sponsors (by mail or email) from out-of-town relatives and friends; and an explanation for how sponsors can make their donations in the name of specific joggers online through our Sunfield website.
-Pledges will be collected during a three week window before the event and turned in to Sunfield on or before April 25th, the following the event.
+March 16th, your family will receive a packet of Sun Run forms including a pledge/donation form; a pledge tracking form; a sample letter that can be used to solicit sponsors (by mail or email) from out-of-town relatives and friends; and an explanation for how sponsors can make their donations in the name of specific joggers online through our Sunfield website.
+Pledges will be collected during a three week window before the event and turned in to Sunfield on or before April 25th, following the event.

 How do adults register?